sciZer0/7/v/README.md

 Already now, the Bitcoin token isn't really fungible: each Bitcoin has its history, story and fate, meaning, its price — for example, more clean Bitcoins have a more price.
 Over time, this thing might become even more clear to everyone — earlier Bitcoins might also have a more price.

+You might re-read this chapter every time when the Bitcoin price goes up.

 <h1>CONCLUSION</h1>